top of page

 Learning to Forage and Strengthen their Wings

-In fact, every young magpies spends 2 weeks on the ground as part of their development, where they learn to forage and strengthen their wings, while the parents will scare predators away.
+In fact, every young magpie spends 2 weeks on the ground as part of their development, where they learn to forage and strengthen their wings, while the parents will scare predators away.
 By taking these birds, people are unknowingly disrupting the natural process and essentially kidnapping them.

 Difficult Rehabilitation